 - Rey being too repetitive, when meeting Luke.
 She starts to sound like a broken record at times, continually relaying Leia’s message of hope and urging him to join the Resistance, instead of just answering his own questions half the time.
 It made her sound less realistic, and more like one of MY “pamphlet-y” characters (*cough* Guy… *cough*).
 This isn’t good, because Rey is such a good, strong, sassy character.
 She’s more than a recording playback of hope, Johnson.
 You already had that throwback of Leia’s recording via Artoo to nail that one on the head.

-3. Why DID Luke Skywalker pull an Obi-Wan on us?
+3. Why DID Luke Skywalker pull something of an Obi-Wan on us?
 Rather than fully face something he believed he triggered, Luke doesn’t show up to confront his fears and face them himself; he sends only an apparition of himself.
 He owns up, but doesn’t show up.
 This cowardly behavior is reflected in his initial refusal to teach Rey anything about the Force: He’s afraid of creating or triggering another Kylo.
 It’s this reason that he says he’s seen that kind of power once before, and while it didn’t frighten him into sense then, it did now.
 However, this fear leads to him not really resolving his problems, only running away and hiding from them.
 He literally was so dejected about the whole stupid thing being his fault that he went off to end the Jedi Order by dying, alone, on secluded Ach-To.
 He didn’t even fully die– just vanished into the Force, like Obi.
-Why?
+And Obi at least had the decency to help Luke fight Vader and rescue Leia.
+Why did Luke do that?
 The world may never know, but it seems slightly cowardly to me.

 - The new critters.
 Oh.
 My.
 Gosh.
 This film is living proof that there are really cool and cute creatures in the SW universe, not just Hutts.
 Or Nexus.
 Or Acklays.
 Or… Well, you get the gist.
 In Episode VIII, we get the Vulptices (ice foxes).
 Those cool, beautiful creatures that Rose and Finn need to ride to get to safety, that look like they’re part horse, part kangaroo, part something else.
 And, MOST IMPORTANTLY….